Analong: Classification

 In their initial description of Analong, Ren and colleagues found it as a basally-branching member of Mamenchisauridae.
 Subsequent authors have reaffirmed its affinities as a mamenchisaurid.
 A cladogram published by Moore and colleagues in 2023 illustrating the relationships of mamenchisaurids is shown below.

 Paleoenvironment

 The only known fossils of Analong were unearthed from the Chuanjie Formation in Yunnan.
-This formation is roughy 221 m thick and is composed of purple and red mudstones and siltstones interbedded with gray, green, and purple limestones.
+This formation is roughly 221 m thick and is composed of purple and red mudstones and siltstones interbedded with gray, green, and purple limestones.
 It unconformably overlies the Lufeng Formation and conformably underlies the Laoluocun Formation.
 This constrains the formation's age to the Middle Jurassic.
 Plant fossils from the area include pine and podocarp conifers.
-Invertebrates are also common and include a diverse assemblage of ostracod and bivavle remains.
+Invertebrates are also common and include a diverse assemblage of ostracod and bivalve remains.
 Vertebrate fossils from the formation include fragmentary turtle remains and fish scales alongside large dinosaurs (Shidaisaurus and Chuanjiesaurus) and the turtle Xinjiangchelys.